Bjoerns-TB/voltage_shutdown/README.md

 | `voltage`            | `double`              | defines the voltage triggering the shutdown [default: `11.0`].

 ## Shutdown without password
 Use sudo visudo to edit the sudoers file.
 Add following at the end.
-Update yout-user:
+Update your-user:

 ```sh
 your-user  ALL=(ALL:ALL) NOPASSWD: /sbin/shutdown -h now